averred/Maintain-WSUS/README.md

-# Maintain-WSUS.ps1
+# Maintain-WSUS
-Script to maintain WSUS server
+Powershell script to maintain WSUS server
+Designed for Windows 10 Pro/Enterprise VL x64
+Also reindexes and cleans up SQL Server - currently only supports WID